Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

-Chang Jiang (Yangtse) Maritime Bureau operated Yangtse the river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by the Ming Sung Industrial company (MING names).
+Chang Jiang (Yangtse) Maritime Bureau operated the Yangtse river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by the Ming Sung Industrial company (MING names).
 These were re-organised into one fleet in 1966 with DONG FANG HONG ("The East is Red") names and a unique number.
 Vessels with pre-revolutionary origins, such as DONG FANG HONG ships numbered up to No.10 are listed with full histories and illustrations, as far as available, in the first PDF at right.
-Vessels built after 1949, such as DONG FANG HONG ships numbered No.11 and later are listed with illustrations but, without full histories, in the second PDF.
+Vessels built after 1949, such as DONG FANG HONG ships numbered No.11 and later are listed with illustrations but without full histories, in the second PDF.

 Coastal Steamship Companies Mainly Operating from Shanghai